padogrid/catalog-bundles/all-catalog.md

 The online bundles can be installed by executing the `install_bundle` commands as shown below.
 To view use case details for each bundle, click on their image.

+*The bundles listed below are sorted by bundle names, and as such, the order of bundles may change as new bundles are introduced.*

 ---
-## Geode/GemFire Kryo Code Generator
+## 1. Geode/GemFire Kryo Code Generator

 This bundle provides step-by-step instructions for generating and deploying Avro and `KryoSerializer` in Geode/GemFire.
 Using PadoGrid's code generator, you can on the fly generate and deploy Avro wrapper classes and the corresponding Kryo serializer.